DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-header-row.md

 # TableHeaderRow Plugin Reference

-Plugin that renders a simple table header that shows only column titles.
+A plugin that renders a simple table header that shows only column titles.
 A column title is provided via the `title` field in a column definition.
-See extended data structure for a [Column](#column).
+See the extended data structure for a [Column](#column).

 ## User Reference